-1 in 6,000 to 1 in 10,000 Number of people who are born with spinal muscular
+Number of people who are born with spinal muscular atrophy.

-Chance that a person with Finkel type spinal muscular atrophy will pass the condition on to a child.
+type spinal muscular atrophy will pass the condition on to a child.

 Number of copies of a mutated SMN1 gene a person must inherit from their parents in order to have spinal muscular atrophy.
 (A child must inherit a mutated gene from both the mother and the father.)